b-star-fellowship/b-star-fellowship.github.io/jobs.md

 # Startup Software Engineering Job Guide
 ### (Last updated November 2024)

-_Any italicized text is anecdotal, and should not be considered representative of all startups/companies._
+_Any italicized text is anecdotal, and isn't representative of all startups/companies._

 ## Time Management
 Following this guide takes significant time and effort.
 IMO it's a worthwhile investment to get a job you find meaningful.
 If you're like me, you'll find this work draining and miserable at first.
 Here's some tips to make it less terrible: